iandioch/mumsy/README.md

 # mumsy

-A tool to map the usage of words like "mum", "mom" and "mam" on Twitter.
+A tool to take in and save live tweets from the island of Ireland.